 I lived in a small town, and at the time, I wasn’t too excited about going to the local college.
-I was ready to get out of the same place I’d been for much of my life, and I wanted to get out and see and do new things.
+It was time to get out of the same place I’d been for much of my life and get out to see and do new things.
 I had a few friends who joined the United States Air Force about a year before I did, and it sounded like something I wanted to do.
 So I joined up and I stayed!

 How did your experiences during that time affect your life?

 Well, when you join up at seventeen years old and you’re 3,000 miles away from all your friends and family, you learn to grow up pretty fast!
 I was working alongside and living with all types of different people from all walks of life.
 It really helped me better understand the world and people, and it also helped me learn to get along with others and understand the problems that others have and deal with.